 - Career mobility – promotion opportunities within existing or new employment situations; e.g. a person who is working in a middle management role who wants to compete for higher level positions or a person who has progressed through internal promotion in one firm but would require qualifications to do so in another.

 - Professional development – “top up” qualifications and knowledge for experienced practitioners

 - International recognition - an MBA or Doctor of Business qualification carries with it a level of prestige and this factor is an attraction to the programs for some students

-The following list provides some example jobs for Business Administration.
-Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, and some may require further study.
+The following list provides some example jobs available to Business Administration graduates.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, and some may require further study.

 - Arts Manager

 - Business Development Manager

 - Coordinator of Social Services